 Bayer acquired Monsanto last year and since then has faced – and lost – three trials, each garnering multi-million- or billion-dollar verdicts.
 In all cases, plaintiffs alleged they developed non-Hodgkin’s lymphoma, a cancer of the immune system, after being exposed to Roundup.

 In the first trial, a San Francisco jury awarded a school groundskeeper $289 million.
 The award was later reduced to $78 million.
-The second trial resulted in a $80 million verdict, which was later reduced to $25 million.
-The last case brought by a couple who were both sickened resulted in a $2.055 billion verdict, which was reduced last month to $86.7 million.
+The second trial resulted in an $80 million verdict, which was later reduced to $25 million.
+The last case brought by a couple who were both sickened resulted in a $2.055 billion verdict reduced last month to $86.7 million.

 Two retailers who sold the products – Home Depot and Lowe’s – have also been named in proposed class actions alleging they failed to warn consumers that the products could cause cancer.